Refracting Reality: Generating Images with Realistic Transparent Objects: Additional Methodological Details

 \paragraph{Time travel.} Similar to LookingGlass \cite{chang2025lookingglass}, we also adopt the time travel strategy \cite{wangzero} to allow the model to blend different views better.
 The idea is to travel by $l$ steps to a noisier timestep and then let the cleaner state $z_{0|t}$ guide the update, since using the cleaner prediction $z_{0|t}$ from the current timestep provides a more reliable estimate than $z_{0|t+l}$.
 At a chosen timestep $t$, we first sample a latent state at a noisier timestep $t + l$ using the transition distribution $q(z_{t+l}\,|\,z_t)$.
 We then restart the reverse process from $t + l$ and continue denoising to $t - 1$.
 This operation effectively rewrites the recent sampling history, using a more reliable clean prediction at timestep $t$ to guide subsequent updates.
 Repeating this procedure improves global consistency around challenging regions.
 In our implementation, we follow LookingGlass and apply time travel only between $20\%$ and $80\%$ of the sampling steps, with a travel length of one, and we repeat the procedure three times.

 \paragraph{Foreground object relighting.} To enhance realism, we relight the foreground object using a relighting (harmonization) model \cite{labs2025flux1kontextflowmatching}.
-We provide a text description of the object and its desired illumination, and the model creates the soft shadows accordingly.
-For instance, for a glass sphere in an artroom, we use a prompt such as ``\textit{Sunlight coming from the window, casting soft shadows and caustics for the glass sphere on the table.}" This relighting step improves the coherence between the inserted transparent object and the surrounding generated scene.
+We provide a text description of the object and its desired illumination, and the model creates the soft shadows and caustics accordingly.
+We repeat 20 times of this process and choose the one that minimally changes the appearance w.r.t.
+PSNR in the transparent object region.
+For instance, for a glass sphere on the table of an artroom scene, we use a prompt such as ``\textit{Creating soft shadows and caustics under the glass sphere on the table.}" This relighting step improves the coherence between the inserted transparent object and the surrounding generated scene.